Vietnam.vn - Nền tảng quảng bá Việt Nam

 Having said that, Mr. Tran's nephew rushed out the door.

-Mr. Tran's cousin did not understand why mentioning her child's achievements in public made her child so resistant and dissatisfied.
+Mr. Tran's cousin did not understand why mentioning her children's achievements in public made them so resistant and dissatisfied.

-In fact, this is not the first time Mr. Tran's cousin has bragged about her child's grades.
+In fact, this was not the first time Mr. Tran's cousin had bragged about her child's grades.
 From a psychological perspective, if a person likes to brag about their child's achievements and grades, it shows that they need to satisfy their own pride.

 However, regardless of the psychological motivation, frequently mentioning a child's grades in public will cause great harm.

-On the one hand, children are easily embarrassed when their parents show off in public, and to maintain this sense of superiority, they need to maintain their form, so they will feel pressured.
+On the one hand, children are easily embarrassed when their parents show off in public, to maintain this sense of superiority, they need to try to maintain their form, so they will be under pressure.
 On the other hand, some children may gradually develop complacency and arrogance in response to compliments from others.

 Psychological research has also shown that paying too much attention to children's achievements and frequently mentioning their achievements is often not beneficial to their physical and mental development, and will also affect the parent-child relationship.